mbmoran/Samsung_UCI_HAR/CodeBook.md

 Because the project description/instructions were to retain only the analysis variables which contained either a mean or a standard deviation measurement, only 86 variables (columns) satisfied this criterion out of the 561 original columns.
 With the addition of 3 factor/ID columns (subjectID, activityID, activity), the final dimensions of the TidyDataSet:
 180 rows x 89 columns.

+### III Detailed Steps to Transform Raw Data to Final Tidy Data

+#### STEP 1.
+After downloading and unzipping the zip file from the URL, read the raw data files
+into the R global environment using the table function, assign file names, clean variable names

+- read the first file features.txt which contains the measure variables, column names
+- filefeatures<-read.table("~/Actuarial/Coursera/Data Science/Getting and Cleaning Data/Project/getdata-projectfiles-UCI HAR Dataset/UCI HAR Dataset/features.txt")

+##### STEP 1.1 Clean filefeatures names of columns so that there are no (), no commas and no hyphens.
+Do this using the gsub command like follows gsub("\\(","",filefeatures$V2)).
+Then rename the columns using column name "measures"

+##### Step 1.2 Load remaining 6 raw data files and assign column names as follows

+- filetest  read raw file X_test.txt use column names filefeaturesClean$measures
+- filetrain read raw file X_train.txt use column names filefeaturesClean$measures

+- fileSubjectTest read raw file subject_test.txt use column names col.names=c("subjectID")
+- fileSubjectTrain read raw file subject_train.txt use column names col.names=c("subjectID")

+- fileActivityTest read raw file y_test.txt use column name "activityID"
+- fileActivityTrain read raw file y_train.txt use column name "activityID"

+#### STEP 2: Remove columns (ie measurement variables) from filetest and filetrain that do not contain either mean or standard deviation in the column name.
+Do this using the grep function and then subset the filetest and filetrain using the whichcols logical vector
+- mynames<-c("mean","std")
+- whichcols<-grep(paste(mynames, collapse='|'), filefeaturesClean$measures, ignore.case=TRUE)
+- filetest<-filetest[,whichcols]
+- filetrain<-filetrain[,whichcols]

+#### STEP 3: Create Activity vector, character values 1 to 6 that will be used to merge with filetest and filetrain
+- ActivityVector<-as.vector(c("walking","walking upstairs","walking downstairs","sitting","standing","laying"))
+- ActivityVector<-cbind(c("1","2","3","4","5","6"),ActivityVector)
+- colnames(ActivityVector)[1] <- "activityID"
+- colnames(ActivityVector)[2] <- "activity"

+##### STEP 4: Create and append 2 new columns to filetest and filetrain, activityID and subjectID
+##### Step 4.1 Append fileActivityTest to filetest and fileActivityTrain to filetrain and rename column heading of the ActivityID for better clarity
+- filetest<-cbind(fileActivityTest$activityID,filetest)
+- filetrain<-cbind(fileActivityTrain$activityID,filetrain)
+- colnames(filetest)[1] <- "activityID"
+- colnames(filetrain)[1] <- "activityID"

+##### Step 4.2 Create and append 1 new column, subjectID fileSubjectTest to filetest and fileSubjectTrain to filetrain and rename column heading of the SubjectId for better clarity.
+Note this step is done after step 4 so that the subjectID can be the very first column in the final dataset
+- mergedTest<-cbind(fileSubjectTest$subjectID,filetest)
+- mergedTrain<-cbind(fileSubjectTrain$subjectID,filetrain)
+- colnames(mergedTest)[1] <- "subjectID"
+- colnames(mergedTrain)[1] <- "subjectID"

+##### STEP 5: Merge the test and the train datasets by using rbind to append mergedTrain with mergedTest.
+- FinalData<-rbind(mergedTest,mergedTrain)

+#### STEP 6: Create list of variables which will be written to a csv file for easy input into the CodeBook
+- listOfVariables <- data.frame(names(FinalData))
+- write.csv(listOfVariables,file="listOfVariables.csv")

+#### STEP 7: Create TidyData
+By melting the FinalData set into one record per measurement length-wise SubjectID x ActivityID permutation and Casting the melted data width-wise a mean variable for each of the analysis variables
+- mymelt<-as.data.frame(melt(data=FinalData, id.vars=1:2,measured=3:88))
+- TidyData<-as.data.frame(cast(mymelt, subjectID+activityID ~ variable, mean))

+##### Step 7.1 rename measurement columns 3 to 88 to start with mean because from this point onward TidyData has mean measurements not original raw data
+- names(TidyData)<-paste("mean",names(TidyData),sep="")
+- colnames(TidyData)[1] <- "subjectID"
+- colnames(TidyData)[2] <- "activityID"

+#### STEP 8: Merge ActivityVector with TidyData to create a new column in the data sets filetest and filetrain, called "Activity"
+- TidyData<-merge(ActivityVector,TidyData,by.x="activityID",by.y="activityID")
+- TidyDataSet<-as.data.frame(cbind(TidyData$subjectID,TidyData$activityID,TidyData$activity,TidyData[,4:89]))
+- colnames(TidyDataSet)[1] <- "subjectID"
+- colnames(TidyDataSet)[2] <- "activityID"
+- colnames(TidyDataSet)[3] <- "activity"
+- TidyDataSet<-arrange(TidyDataSet,subjectID,activityID,activity)

+#### STEP 9: Write TidyDataSet to txt file
+write.csv(TidyDataSet,file="TidyDataSet.txt")

+#### SETP 10: Optional Exploratory Data Analysis
+- use the all() function with colSums() and is.na() to check for any variables that are NA.
+If=0 is true then there are no NAs
+- use table() function to cross tabulate the number of observations for each subjectIDxactivityID permutation
+- use str() and summary() functions to output summary statistics of the final TidyDataset for documentation/codebook purposes
+- Table and str output to the console, but summary output is saved in variable named s2 and written to "summaryS2.csv"